tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ### S3 - Replication - Same Region Replication (SRR)

 - Same Region Replication (SRR) - Replicate objects between S3 buckets in the same region

+#### S3 - Replication Options

+- All objects or a subset
+- Storage Class - default is to maintain
+- Ownership - default is the source account
+- Replication Time Control - default is as fast as possible